DetectiveAndrew/guessit/README.md

-# Draw My Thing Cheat
+# Guess The Build Cheat
 You can use this tool from http://detectiveandrew.github.io/dmtcheat/.
 The goal of this project is to provide an easy way to get pretty good at Guess The Build.

 # Newly added features